Franck-Christ/Faustine-grace-foundation/UPDATES_APPLIED.md

 ✅ Updated call-to-action text

 ### 2. **About Page** (`src/pages/About.jsx`)
-✅ Updated history with FSF founding story
+✅ Updated history with FGF founding story
 ✅ Updated mission statement
 ✅ Changed values from 3 to 4:
    - Equity (replacing Integrity)